MatzFan/bitshares-ruby/README.md

 ## Authentication

-RPC server login credentials (registered account name and password) must be stored in the following environment variables:-
+RPC server login credentials (registered account name and password) must be stored in the following environment variables or set in the configuation (see below):-

   `$BITSHARES_ACCOUNT`